-- 2. Only water visible on the surface during an ordinary stance is temporary water.
-For temporary water to qualify as an abnormal course condition, the water must be visible "before or after the player takes his stance."
-That means water appearing only after a player presses his foot into the ground, with pressure in excess of the that which would result from a normal stance, is not temporary water and is not a condition from which relief may be taken. - 3.
+- 2. Only water visible on the surface during an ordinary stance is casual water.
+For casual water to qualify as an abnormal course condition, the water must be visible "before or after the player takes his stance."
+That means water appearing only after a player presses his foot into the ground, with pressure in excess of the pressure resulting from a normal stance, is not casual water and is not a condition from which relief may be taken. - 3.
 Dew is not a "loose impediment" that can be swept from the line of a putt."
 A player may of course move "loose impediments" on the putting green (as well as throughout the rest of the course).
 However, dew is not a "loose impediment."
 Thus, sweeping dew from the line of a putt violates the rule against touching the line of a putt (Rule 13.2)